This article was originally published in the Winter 2018 edition of the Dallas-Fort Worth Real Estate Review.

-Built in 1905, The Ambassador Hotel will find new life after its adapted as micro-multifamily living.
+Built in 1905, The Ambassador Hotel will find new life after it is adapted as micro-multifamily living.

 The renovation and redesigned plans will have about 23 units on each floor from levels two to five and will result in roughly 103 total units.